Yi-like-E/Seneca-College/README.md

 **WEB524 - Web Programming Using ASP.NET**

    Learn the concepts, technical skills, and business knowledge required to develop data-driven web sites hosted on the Microsoft Web Platform with focus on server-side ASP.NET programming technologies and the C# language.
 Work with current and full-featured data access technologies, and interact with local and remote data stores.

+**BCI433 - IBM Business Computing**

+    business information technology on the IBM midrange family of computers running the IBM i operating system.